Corteria Pharmaceuticals initiates Phase 2 trial in heart failure and Phase 1 trial in obesity with its first-in-class CRF2 agonists

-Corteria Pharmaceuticals (‘Corteria’), a clinical-stage biopharmaceutical company focused on the development of transformative therapies for heart failure and obesity, today announces the initiation of its Phase 1 study to evaluate the company’s first-in-class corticotropin-releasing hormone receptor 2 (CRF2) agonist, COR-1167, for the treatment of Worsening Heart Failure (WHF).
+Corteria Pharmaceuticals, a clinical-stage biopharmaceutical company focused on the development of transformative therapies for heart failure and obesity, today announces the clinical advancement of its two first-in-class corticotropin‑releasing factor receptor 2 (CRF2) agonists, COR‑1167 and COR‑1389.

 About Worsening Heart Failure

-The clinical course of heart failure is characterized by periods of clinical stability being frequently interrupted by episodes of worsening symptoms and signs, defined as Worsening Heart Failure (WHF).
+Chronic heart failure afflicts more than 60 million people worldwide.
+It is characterized by periods of clinical stability being frequently interrupted by episodes of worsening symptoms and signs, defined as worsening heart failure (WHF).
+Episodes of WHF impact more than 20% of heart failure patients and are among the most common causes for hospitalization, accelerating the progression of disease and resulting in substantial risk of morbidity and mortality.
 Given the central role of congestion in WHF, loop diuretics are the standard of care treatment.
 However, while effective acutely, these do not improve rehospitalization rates or patient outcomes.
 Therefore, WHF remains a critically important unmet medical need that continues to have a major impact on quality of life and imposes a major economic burden on the global healthcare system.

 About Corteria Pharmaceuticals